WRKampi/extensisq/README.md

 * `CFMR7osc`: explicit Runge Kutta method, with algebraic order 7, dispersion order 10 and dissipation order 9, to efficiently and accurately solve problems with oscillating solutions [12].
 A free 5th order interpolant for dense output is added.
 * `SSV2stab`: second order stabilized Runge Kutta Chebyshev method [13,C], to explicity and efficiently solve large systems of mildly stiff ordinary differential equations up to low to moderate accuracy.
 Equations arising from semi-discretization of parabolic PDEs are a typical use case.

+## Sensitivity analysis
+Three methods for sensitiviy analysis are available; see [15] and Example 9 above.
+These can be used with any of the solvers.
+* `sens_forward`: to calculate the sensitivity of all solution components to (a few) parameters.
+* `sens_adjoint_end`: to calculate the sensitivity of a scalar function of the solution to (many) parameters.
+* `sens_adjoint_int`: to calculate the sensitivity of a scalar integral of the solution to (many) parameters.

 ## Other features
 The initial step size, when not supplied by you, is estimated using the method of Watts [7,B].
 This method analyzes your problem with a few (3 to 4) evaluations and carefully estimates a safe stepsize to start the integration with.

 Most of extensisq's Runge Kutta methods have stiffness detection.
 If many steps fail, or if the integration needs a lot of steps, the power iteration method of Shampine [8,A] is used to test your problem for stiffness.
 You will get a warning if your problem is diagnosed as stiff.
 The kind of roots (real, complex or nearly imaginary) is also reported, such that you can select a stiff solver that better suits your problem.

 Second order stepsize controllers [9-11] can be enabled for most of extensisq's Runge Kutta methods.
 You can set your own coefficients, or select one of the default values.

 ## References
 [1] P. Bogacki, L.F.
 Shampine, "An efficient Runge-Kutta (4,5) pair", Computers & Mathematics with Applications, Vol. 32, No. 6, 1996, pp. 15-28. https://doi.org/10.1016/0898-1221(96)00141-1